 Emergency scams prey on your willingness to help friends and family in need.
 Scammers impersonate their targets’ loved ones, make up an urgent situation – and plead for help and money.
 Due to information provided on social media sites, scammers can offer plausible stories and incorporate nicknames and real travel plans into the con to convince their targets.

 Emergency scams are about a family member or friend in a dire situation.
 You get a call, email, or social media message from someone claiming to be a family member in distress.
-They may say they’ve been arrested while traveling overseas, or there was an accident, medical emergency, or other calamity.
+They may say they’ve been arrested while traveling overseas, or there was an accident, medical emergency, or another calamity.
 They provide convincing details, such as family names and school details.

 “Facebook users should make sure their profile privacy settings are high so non-friends cannot see their photos,” Hutt advised.

 Additionally, “they need to be careful about accepting friend requests – getting a friend request from someone you are already friends with is a big red flag,” Hutt warned.
-“If you get an emergency message from a friend, double check to make sure it’s from the real person and not a second, fake profile.”
+“If you get an emergency message from a friend, double-check to make sure it’s from the real person and not a second, fake profile.”

 To report a fake profile, visit this Facebook page.